Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: The Oracular Programming Triad

 \subsubsection{Writing and Repairing Demonstrations}

 Demonstrations can be written interactively.
 A typical workflow is to start with an empty \code{queries} section and a single \code{run \!\!|\!\! success} test.
 Evaluating the demonstration results in the test getting \emph{stuck} at a given node.
-Proper editor support allows visualizing this node, along with the attached unanswered query, which can then be added to the demonstration with a single click (Figure~\ref{fig:demo-screenshot}).
-An answer can be written manually, or generated by an LLM and then edited, after which the demonstration can be evaluated again.
-Section~\ref{sec:case-studies} describes a more advanced workflow, where demonstrations are partially written, with holes automatically filled by running external policies and extracting query answers from successful searches.
+Editor support allows visualizing this node, along with the attached unanswered query, which can then be added to the demonstration with a single click (Appendix~\ref{ap:writing-repairing-demos}, Figure~\ref{fig:demo-screenshot}).
+An answer can be written manually, or generated by an LLM and edited, after which the demonstration can be evaluated again.
+A more advanced workflow is possible, where demonstrations are partially written, with holes automatically filled by running external policies and extracting query answers from successful searches (Appendix~\ref{ap:implicit-answers-hybrid-workflows}).

 By design, policy changes cannot break demonstrations.
 Many strategy changes are also guaranteed to preserve them.
 For example, adding a call to \code{value} in a strategy cannot cause a previously passing test to fail, nor can introducing or eliminating a call to \code{join}.
 In the event that a strategy change \emph{does} break a demonstration, the breakage is clearly indicated by one or more failing tests.